smbutterfield/ibmt17-18/_02-int-scales-keys/c3-tx-keys.md

 ## Class Discussion

-### Scales

-A scale is a particular collection of half steps and whole steps.
-A pitch collection can be any number or arrangement of pitches.

-  - you can have 4 pitches in a pitch collection
-  - you can have 11 pitches in a pitch collection

-**A scale is a collection of pitches, but pitch collections are not necessarily scales.**

-A scale is centralized around a tonic.
-Pitch collection is an umbrella term that *can* include scales.

-What is the hierarchy of scale degrees and why?

-1. Tonic
-2. Supertonic
-3. Mediant
-4. Subdominant
-5. Dominant
-6. Submediant
-7. Leading Tone (in a major key)

-  - if the 7th scale degree is a half step from the tonic, it is always called the Leading Tone

-G major and G minor are in the same key.
-If two scales share the same tonic, they are modes of each other, thus mode mixture.

-Melodic minor has ascending and descending versions so it can pull to the tonic.
-Removing La and Ti takes away important functionality.

-If you can hear where tonic is, you can fina any other pitch.

-Pentatonic Scales:

-  - if you spend a lot of time in major pentatonic, La starts to have a pull toward the tonic in the absence of Ti.
-  - if you spend a lot of time in minor pentatonic, Te starts to have a pull toward the tonic in the absence of Ti.

-- Li and Te may be enharmonically equivalent, but they function completely differently from each other

 #### Key Signatures

 When adding sharps to a key, it adds a sharp to the 7th scale degree, creating Ti.